Pedophilia: Sex drive reduction

 Pharmacological interventions are used to lower the sex drive in general, which can ease the management of pedophilic feelings, but does not change sexual preference.
 Antiandrogens work by interfering with the activity of testosterone.
 Cyproterone acetate (Androcur) and medroxyprogesterone acetate (Depo-Provera) are the most commonly used.
 The efficacy of antiandrogens has some support, but few high-quality studies exist.
 Cyproterone acetate has the strongest evidence for reducing sexual arousal, while findings on medroxyprogesterone acetate have been mixed.

-Gonadotropin-releasing hormone analogues such as leuprorelin (Lupron), which last longer and have fewer side-effects, are also used to reduce libido, as are selective serotonin reuptake inhibitors.
+Gonadotropin-releasing hormone analogs such as leuprorelin (Lupron), which last longer and have fewer side-effects, are also used to reduce libido, as are selective serotonin reuptake inhibitors.
 The evidence for these alternatives is more limited and mostly based on open trials and case studies.
 All of these treatments, commonly referred to as "chemical castration", are often used in conjunction with cognitive behavioral therapy.
 According to the Association for the Treatment of Sexual Abusers, when treating child molesters, "anti-androgen treatment should be coupled with appropriate monitoring and counseling within a comprehensive treatment plan."
 These drugs may have side-effects, such as weight gain, breast development, liver damage and osteoporosis.

 Historically, surgical castration was used to lower sex drive by reducing testosterone.
 The emergence of pharmacological methods of adjusting testosterone has made it largely obsolete, because they are similarly effective and less invasive.
 It is still occasionally performed in Germany, the Czech Republic, Switzerland, and a few U.S. states.
 Non-randomized studies have reported that surgical castration reduces recidivism in contact sex offenders.
 The Association for the Treatment of Sexual Abusers opposes surgical castration and the Council of Europe works to bring the practice to an end in Eastern European countries where it is still applied through the courts.